 Evaluating Grant Applications

-A successful grant application will include a thorough description of the intended project, its audience and content, supported by a timeline of activities and a budget and narrative.
+Each application is reviewed by a team of experienced TPS Alumni (educators, evaluators, subject matter experts).
+A successful grant application includes a thorough description of the intended project, its audience and content, supported by a timeline of activities, a budget and budget narrative.
 Evaluators also look for management supports and a sustainability plan.
-TPS Regional Coordinators make granting decisions within six weeks of submission.
+TPS Regional Coordinators make granting decisions within six - eight weeks of submission.
 See the Eastern Region Grant Application Rubric.

 When making granting decisions, regional coordinators consider the following: